 For projects where work is occurring on an occupied school site, how will students and staff be kept safe?

 In all cases, the district will ensure that student safety and security is maintained and that the academic programs aren't compromised, with particular attention to testing schedules.
 There will be physical barriers between students, staff, and any areas where construction is occurring, both indoors and on the site.
 Construction workers are not to have any contact with students, but they will also be required to pass background checks.

 Some schools on the list for the 2012 bond had significant work done as part of the 2007 bond program.
 Why do those schools need to be replaced or renovated?

-While the 2007 bond program addressed many issues, many other campuses still have outstanding needs that were not fully addressed in that program.
-The 2012 program will address many of those outstanding needs and seeks to provide the proper learning environment for the HISD schools in the bond package.
+While the 2007 bond program addressed many issues, some campuses still have outstanding needs that were not fully addressed in that program.
+The 2012 program seeks to address many of those outstanding needs and provide flexible learning environments for students and teachers.
 Areas renovated or added as part of the 2007 program will be worked around and/or integrated into the design for the new proposed work.
 For example, if a school received a new wing, that wing will remain and be incorporated into the new design.
-Some of the campus renovation projects covered by the 2007 bond program, such as plumbing and heating/cooling system improvements, were necessary to keep those buildings habitable for the next few years until long-term facility solutions are implemented.
+Some of the campus renovation projects covered by the 2007 bond program, such as plumbing and heating/cooling system improvements, were necessary to keep those buildings usable until long-term facility solutions are implemented.

 How will needs at schools not on the bond project list be addressed?